mayurDayal2000/Code-Review-03/Readme.md

 </ul>

 <p>
-n addition to the list of possible fonts, your style guide should include a section for specific text styles for page elements.
+In addition to the list of possible fonts, your style guide should include a section for specific text styles for page elements.
 Include at least 3 element styles, and ideally as many as you’d like to use in future sites.
 For each page element, include:
 </p>

 <ul>